 Spread a 2- to 4-inch-thick layer of compost over an area of garden soil that drains well and receives at least eight hours of sun per day.
 Allow enough room for at least 3 feet between lemon grass plants or between the lemon grass plant and other plants.
 Dig the compost into the soil with a garden shovel to a depth of 4 to 6 inches.

 Dig a hole that's roughly the size of the container that your lemon grass plant is in.
 Set the plant into the prepared soil at the depth it was in the nursery pot.
 Backfill the hole and water in well.

 Water lemon grass plants deeply and regularly, never letting the soil dry out, when rain doesn't provide the necessary moisture.
 The plants need lots of moisture, and the roots will dry out quickly and kill the plant if you don't keep up with the watering.
 Lemon grass commonly grows slowly at first and puts on height quickly during the hottest part of the summer.
 The plant responds well to humid weather, though frequent misting can improve its performance.

 Apply a 2- to 4-inch layer of mulch around lemon grass plants to help the soil retain moisture.

-Feed lemon grass with a high-nitrogen, water-soluble fertilizer that's suitable for vegetables once a month throughout the summer months, mixed at half the recommended label rate.
-For a 24-8-16 product, this would be 1/2 tablespoon per gallon of water.
+Fertilize lemon grass with a high-nitrogen, water-soluble fertilizer that's suitable for vegetables once a month throughout the summer months, mixed at half the recommended label rate.

 Check lemon grass for the white and yellow specks left by tiny spider mites or the small red spots of leaf blight.
 The plant is generally resistant to pests and diseases if grown in the recommended conditions, but some issues can arise.
 Spray infested plants with strong blasts of water from a garden hose to dislodge mites, repeating as you notice insect damage.
 Hand pick and discard any leaves that show signs of blight.